frePPLe/frepple/doc/command-reference.rst

 * | Capacity:
   | Respect the capacity limits of your resources.

-* | Lead time:
+* | Manufacturing lead time:
-  | Don't generate any plans that start or end in the past.
+  | Don't generate any manufacturing or distribution orders that start or end in the past.
-  | Only confirmed manufacturing and purchase orders are allowed in the past, as these
+  | Only confirmed manufacturing and distribution orders are allowed in the past, as these
     are considered frozen.
-  | All approved and proposed manufacturing and purchase orders must start in the future.
+  | All approved and proposed manufacturing and distribution orders must start in the future.

-* | Release fence:
+* | Purchasing lead time:
-  | Don't propose any plans within a frozen time window (which is configured
+  | Don't generate any purchase orders that start or end in the past.
-    on each operation).
+  | Only confirmed purchase orders are allowed in the past, as these
-  | Within this release fence the plan can exist only of approved and confirmed
+    are considered frozen.
-    manufacturing and purchase orders.
-The planning algorithm is no longer allowed to propose new activities.
+  | All approved and proposed purchase orders must start in the future.

 A separate page provides more details on the :doc:`/developer-guide/planning-algorithm`.